Once a cheater, always a cheater?

 1. Does your spouse have a parent and/or close friends who have cheated?

-If the answer is yes, do not underestimate how this influences your spouse.
+If the answer is yes, don't underestimate how this influences your spouse.
 A message can get internalized that cheating is acceptable or just a part of "everyday life."
 You also want to watch for your partner spending time, especially nights out, with known cheaters.
-It would not be a good idea to try to entirely control your spouse, but he or she should be responsive to your concerns.
+It wouldn't be a good idea to try to entirely control your spouse, but he or she should be responsive to your concerns.
 If this behavior continues, a cheater will be at risk for ongoing improprieties.

 2. Is your spouse good at compartmentalizing?